 The studio will be allowed a specific number of people at any given time based on state and local health guidelines.
 The studio will observe strict social distancing to ensure close contact (contact of less than 6 feet apart) is limited.

 Entering the Studio: Clients are discouraged from congregating prior to entering the facility or beginning their session.
 Please be respectful of space and social distancing as much as possible.

 Within Communal and Waiting Areas: Any shared items such as candy bowls and magazines will be removed from the waiting area.

 Contactless Check In: Clients are encouraged to use a mobile app for check-in.
 Team members are to maintain a distance of 6 feet from clients as they enter and exit the studio.
 Team members who handle money, a card, or use a keypad, must use hand sanitizer immediately before and after.

 Bathrooms: Both bathrooms are limited to single use.

 Social Distancing Inside of Studio: Only clients who have pre-scheduled appointments or classes will be allowed to enter the facility.
-Class sizes will be restricted in order to ensure that there is 6 feet of separation between clients.
-Clients will enter the studio one at a time, and places for each client will be delineated by equipment stations within the studio.
+Class sizes will be restricted in order to ensure that there is sufficient space between clients.

 Instructor Announcement: Instructors will announce distancing guidelines at the beginning of classes while reminding clients to wipe down equipment before and after use and to wash hands before and after class.